Somerton, Somerset: Geography

 Somerton is situated on a plateau, above and to the south of the deep valley of the River Cary.
 The river flows west and then north through the Somerton Moor and then into King's Sedgemoor Drain on the Somerset Levels eventually joining the River Parrett near Bridgwater.
 The town is 116 mi from London, 28 mi south from Bristol and 9 mi north-west from Yeovil, just off the Dorset border.
 Somerton's hamlets include Etsome, Hurcot, Lower Somerton, Littleton and Midney.
 Great Breach Wood is a biological Site of Special Scientific Interest (SSSI) and is situated just 1.4 mi north-east from Somerton, near the hamlet of Littleton.

 Somerton's climate is typical of the climate of south-west England which is usually cool winters with warmer summers and precipitation all year round, with more rain experienced in winter.

 Demography

-The Somerton parish had a population of 5,500 as of 2021.
+Somerton parish had a population of nearly 5,500 as of 2021.
 In the 1801 census the population of the town was 1,145 and the first half of the 19th century saw strong growth (reflecting that seen elsewhere in England during this period), with the population rising to 2,140 in 1851.
-It however then began to drop, starting with a significant drop to 1,917 by the 1861 census.
-The population steadily fell until 1921, before steadily rising thereafter.
-It was not until 1961 that the population of Somerton had risen above its former population of 1851.
-The population has since continued to steadily increase.
+However it then began to fall, starting with a significant drop to 1,917 by the 1861 census.
+The population steadily fell until 1921 before steadily rising thereafter.
+It was not until 1961 that the population of Somerton had risen above what it had been in 1851.
+The population has since continued to increase steadily.